Updated July 2025

 Tech for Aging is Here–and More is Coming

-With today’s technology, it is now possible to detect falls and summon immediate help, locate wandering seniors, remind both seniors and caregivers about medications and appointments, keep in touch with family and friends, track activity and sleep, even warn when someone forgets to turn off a stove or leaves a faucet running.
+With today’s technology, it is now possible to detect falls and summon immediate help, locate wandering seniors or lost keys or remotes, and remind both seniors and caregivers about medications and appointments, order food for delivery from your local grocer or favorite diner, keep in touch with family and friends and healthcare providers with telehealth and remote monitoring devices, track activity, stress levels, fitness, sleep and your vitals in real time, even warn when someone forgets to turn off a stove or leaves a faucet running, a door or window open, or when visitors of any sort drop by.

 Despite the explosion of assistive technology and devices, no one thinks technology, no matter how clever and useful, will ever replace family and friends when it comes to caring for seniors.
 (Or, more simply, no robotic hugs and smiles.)
 But technology is making life easier for the seniors who want to live independently as long as possible and assuring families and caregivers that seniors are safe and doing well.